kwood/GitRedmineResolver/README.md

 * Committed bug 148
 * Working feature #123 456 789

-Examples of matching strings for feedback:
-* Pull requested issue #142
-* Feedback for bug 148
-* Feedback feature #123 456 789

-Note: if you name your active branch with the issue number, you will only need to use the action verbs in the above examples.

 GitRedmineResolver will then resolve and add a comment to the corresponding issues, with a link to the commit in the Redmine repository browser.
-It would be trivial to extend this script to accept more verbs that take different actions in Redmine (e.g., close issues), but since this is not part of our workflow that exercise is left to the reader.
+If you use a resolving verb and issue number while the active branch is master, the bridge will close your issue rather than just marking it as resolved, assuming that you are done.

 Dependencies